anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent sends the pledge enroll status object without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/enrollstatus".
 The Content-Type header is kept as `application/jose+json` as described in {{exchangesfig_uc2_3}} and depicted in the example in {{estat}}.

-The registrar SHALL verify the signature of the pledge enroll status object.
+The registrar MUST verify the signature of the pledge enroll status object.
-In case the enroll status object indicates success the registrar SHALL validate that the pledge belongs to an accepted device in his domain based on the contained product-serial-number in the LDevID EE certificate referenced in the header of the enroll status object.
+Also, the registrar SHALL validate that the pledge belongs to an accepted device in his domain based on the contained product-serial-number in the LDevID EE certificate referenced in the header of the enroll status object.
+The registrar SHOULD log this event.
 In case the enroll status object indicates a failure, the pledge was unable to verify the received LDevID EE certificate and therefore signed the enroll status objects with its IDevID credential.
 Note that the verification of a signature of the object is a deviation from the described handling in section 5.9.4 of {{RFC8995}}.

 According to {{RFC8995}} section 5.9.4, the registrar SHOULD respond with an HTTP 200 in the success case or fail with HTTP 4xx/5xx codes as defined by the HTTP standard.